plante-app-team/plante_docs/manual-test-cases-for-new-releases.md

 2. Open [https://planteapp.com/plante\_web\_admin/#/manage\_users](https://planteapp.com/plante_web_admin/#/manage_users) and delete the user

 3. Uninstall the app, install the app again.

+4. Set Username, Self-description, Avatar.

+5. Ensure Username, Self-description and Avatar are properly displayed in the Profile page.

-4. Check if map is properly displayed and works.
+6. Check if map is properly displayed and works.

-5. Scan a barcode, ensure the product is properly displayed.
+7. Scan a barcode, ensure the product is properly displayed.

 ### Suggested products